fintrack-project/.github/README.md

   - CloudFront cache invalidation
   - ECS service deployment

-### 5. `all-tests.yml`
-- **Purpose**: Runs all tests in parallel
-- **Trigger**: Push and Pull Requests
-- **Features**:
-  - Parallel execution of backend, frontend, and ETL tests
-  - Consolidated coverage reporting
-  - Faster feedback for developers

 ## Required Secrets

-For the deployment workflow to work, you need to configure these secrets in your GitHub repository:
+For the deployment workflow to work, you need to configure these secrets in the `financial-tracker-infra` repository:

 ### AWS Credentials
 - `AWS_ACCESS_KEY_ID`: AWS access key